 Harvest Salad

-This harvest salad is filled with baby spinach, arugula, shaved brussels sprouts, maple-roasted sweet potato, farro, quinoa, thinly sliced apple, red onion, and toasted pumpkin seeds.
-We recently had a similar salad at a local restaurant for lunch and we loved it so much I had to try making it at home.
+This harvest salad recipe is filled with baby spinach, arugula, shaved Brussels sprouts, maple-roasted sweet potatoes, farro, quinoa, thinly sliced apple, red onion, and toasted pumpkin seeds, all tossed with a tangy vinaigrette.
+We recently had a similar salad at a local restaurant for lunch, and we loved it so much that I had to try making it at home.
 I really enjoy the combination of flavors and textures in this wonderful salad and love how healthy and hearty it is.
-The sweet potatoes and the tart apples pair nicely with the greens and I love the grains’ texture along with the crunch from the pumpkin seeds.
-This salad takes some time to make but it’s so worth the extra effort!
-My husband, daughter and I had this harvest salad for lunch recently and we all loved it.
+The sweet potatoes and tart apples pair nicely with the greens, and I love the texture from the grains along with the crunch from the pumpkin seeds.
+This salad may take some time to prepare, but it’s so worth the extra effort!
+My husband, daughter, and I had this harvest salad for lunch along with a bowl of creamy artichoke parmesan soup and some crusty bread, and we all loved it.

 Harvest Salad